abi-collab/vue-simple-cart/README.md

 - Decrease stock when add to cart
 - Item id in cart
 - if user is member, it will show free shipping

+# notes
+- Build folder is in "dist"